-There is no time limit for how long ago you were awarded a degree and we welcome application from individuals who have gained some post-graduate work experience.
+There is no time limit for how long ago you gained your degree and we welcome applicants who have gained postgraduate work experience.

 How long before I hear back about my application?

 You will receive an automated response when you submit your application to confirm that we have received it.
-We will be aim to get back to you within 4-6 week to advise how we will progress your application, however, depending on the number of applications, this timescale may be extended.
+We will get back to you to advise how we will progress your application, however, depending on the number of applications, timescales may vary.

 Where will interviews take place?